ludejia/CapstoneProject/README.md

 #### Rooms, bedroom2

-Room and bedroom2 are very similar, which is the number of bedrooms in the property.
-Bedroom has no missing value and Bedroom2 has 23% percent missing value and is scraped by the contributor from different sources.
-Bedroom2 would be discarded in the model.
+“Rooms” and “bedroom2” are very similar, which is the number of bedrooms in the property.
+“Rooms” has no missing value and “bedroom2” has 23% percent missing value and is scraped by the contributor from different sources. “bedroom2” would be discarded in the model.

 ![](Analysis_Code_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 #### bathroom

-bathroom is the number of bathroom.
+“bathroom” is the number of bathroom.
 24% of the data is missing.
-Below we can find Bathroom and rooms are correlated.
+Below we can find “bathroom” and “rooms” are correlated.

 ![](Analysis_Code_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->